Alexis-D/.dotfiles/README.md

     cd .dotfiles
     . deploy.sh

 Vim plugins are managed (as much as possible) using the excellent Pathogen plugin created by Tim Pope.

 Submodules are used where possible.

+You'll need to `sudo pip install flake8` first (not done in the deploy script because it requires root).